 “Scientists start by carefully watching just what rat play-fighting looks like, and recording how it differs from real fighting.
 Some differences, like those between nuzzling and biting, are obvious.
 But there are also more subtle differences.
 In play-fighting, the young rats try a greater variety of attacks and defenses, and they give each other the chance to swap and take turns.
 (Gopnik, p.
 152)

 This last point is important.
 I’m frequently stressing the importance of play breaks both to my staff and owners.
 Dog that do not naturally take breaks are more likely to exhibit what we call in the industry “predatory drift” (see here for more info on predatory drift: http://dingosdogsitting.com/single-post/2018/01/12/predatory-drift-what-it-is-and-how-you-can-combat-it/).
-Some dogs need to learn the back and forth nature of play – it’s not always innate; their ability to master this social function will affect social interactions and impulse control later in life, especially among their conspecifics.
+Some dogs need to learn the back and forth nature of play – it’s not always innate; their ability to master this social skill will affect future interactions and impulse control later in life, especially among their conspecifics.

 Gopnik goes on: